 - Describe the tenant’s overall character.

-- Ask applicants to provide a quick bio in addition to tenancy application.
+Ask applicants to provide a quick bio in addition to tenancy application to get to know them a little more.

-- Families or households with expectant mothers and pet owners are usually good bets and typically stay longer in one place.
+Families or households with expectant mothers and pet owners typically stay longer in one place, and thus reducing the chance of tenant turnover.

 The Liv Rent App is Here to Help Landlords